37% of Data center outages most likely caused by on-site power issues

 Avoiding downtime remains a top technical and management challenge for all owners and operators.
 So, while data center infrastructure management systems and the introduction of artificial intelligence-driven services have proliferated around systems, software, and networks, more needs to be done to protect power infrastructure.

-The case for continuous monitoring and more automation is increasingly compelling when it comes to the condition of electrical assets.
+The case for continuous monitoring and more automation is increasingly compelling regarding the condition of electrical assets.

 Perhaps it’s a lack of practical and shareable insights on how to specify the right sensor technology, why it’s of critical importance to enable reliable data collection and convert it into actionable data to effectively automate systems and maximize obtainable cost benefits?

-It is a given that in a changing world with demand to live and work remotely increasing that compute-intensive workloads for data centers will grow exponentially — many of these will significantly push up power use, rack density, and heat.
+It is a given that in a changing world with the demand to live and work remotely, increasing compute-intensive workloads for data centers will grow exponentially — many of these will significantly push up power use, rack density, and heat.

 This puts pressure on owners and operators and raises questions on DCIM and BCP best practices to innovate the way more complex electrical infrastructure is maintained and overcome the challenges of energy use as it continues to rise.